HDest-Community/Field-assembly-kit/README.md

 ---
 - FAKs can only be found in backpacks.
 - Loadout code is `fak`.
-- There is a small chance to gain an assembly core from downgrading weapons.
+- There is a chance to gain an assembly core from downgrading weapons.
 - Finding all secrets and killing 90% of all monsters in the level will reward you with an assembly core upon exiting the level.
 - Cores can also drop from Archviles sometimes and much more often from bosses.